Renato Bellucci's Biography

 A little bit of my guitar history

 During my 42 years as a guitarist, I've had the chance of studying with and meeting some of the best known guitarist of all times.
 The guitar pictures that follow, immortalized some of my life's greatest moments.
-This page is not be just a display of classical guitar related pictures but a place where I share some historical moments in my life as a classical guitar student, performer and teacher; moments that many of the visitors to mangore.com can relate to.
+This page in not meant to be just a display of classical guitar related pictures but a place where I share some historical moments in my life as a classical guitar student, performer and teacher; moments that many of the visitors to mangore.com can relate to.

 My musical career started when I was 8 in Taranto , Italy.
 Today, 15,000 Kilometers to the South in Asuncion, Paraguay, I am celebrating my 42nd anniversary as a musician.
 Paraguay, a beautiful country I have first visited in 1974 when my parents came to visit an uncle that lived in Brazil.
 Paraguay had a deep impact in all the members of my family and although we never thought we would live here forever, 36 years have passed and it sure does not look like I am going anywhere.
 My parents have gone back to Italy in 2006.
 I decided to stay here and as long as my guitar teaching website and guitar manufacture workshop permits, I intend to stay for good.
 Still, I am old enough to have learned that "for good" is one of those clichés that often miss the target.